-- Admission to the University. - Completion of prerequisite paraprofessional liberal arts courses of 31 hours. - Overall grade point average of 2.5. - No less than a grade of "C" in SWK 200, Introduction to Social Welfare. - Completion of an undergraduate Social Work Program application. - Completion of a personal autobiography. - Completion of a criminal background check. - Successful completion of an assessment interview with full-time Social Work Program faculty and/or the Resource Specialist.
+- Admission to the University. - Completion of prerequisite paraprofessional liberal arts courses. - Overall grade point average of 2.5. - No less than a grade of "C" in SWK 200, Introduction to Social Welfare. - Formal verbalization of an interest in social work as a career and official declaration of Social Work as the major through the formal registration process. - Completion of an undergraduate Social Work Program application. - Completion of a personal autobiography. - Completion of a criminal background check. - Successful completion of an assessment interview with full-time Social Work Program faculty and successful consideration by the BSW program faculty with a recorded vote(s).